Shopify/slate/packages/slate-cli/README.md

 # Slate CLI
-Slate CLI is a command line tool for [Slate](https://github.com/Shopify/slate) that allows you to run commands that help with generating, setting up and deploying Shopify themes.
+Slate CLI is a command line tool for [Slate](https://github.com/Shopify/slate) that allows you to run commands to generate, set up, and deploy Shopify themes.

-## Getting Started
+## Getting started

 #### 1. Get the latest version
 Clone the latest version of Slate CLI to your local machine by running: